dheerajk7/AdmitKard-Text-Search/README.md

    npm start
    ```

-4. Go to client directory which have react app inside project directory and run these commands to run react app
+4. Go to React APP (https://github.com/dheerajk7/admitKard-text-search-react-app) and clone that repository and run following commands to run react app

    #### To install node Modules